 Cook The Shrimp

 Place the shrimp in a single layer.
+Depending on the size of your skillet, you may need to cook in batches.
 Be sure to not overcrowd the pan.
 Once the shrimp begins to turn pink, gently turn.

 Shrimp will cook in just a couple of minutes so watch them closely.